chivandikwa/gatsby-casper/src/content/decision-records.md

 ## Reasoning

 SQL Temporal Tables allow for easy querying of historical data.
-It also allows to store the history of a table in a transparent way, and easy to use.
+It also allows storing the history of a table transparently and is easy to use.

 ### Pros